 That morning I was flanked by a distinguished delegation, my overqualified diplomat friends ready to defend me in any language.
 My expat-native mix was in good hands.
 They escorted me smoothly through administrative procedures and took their leave as I was wheeled back into the longer corridors.
-Little did any of us know that the preceding day Portugal's health inspectors had condemned the place, shut down the kitchens for infestation!
+Little did any of us know that the preceding day Portugal's health inspectors from ASAE had condemned the place, shut down the kitchens for infestation!
 The disguised voice on the local news tape had even complained that while staff knew, the patients were not told.

 So five hours later I was back at the elevators calling friends with cars to please come and get me.
 Unhygienic conditions, ancient equipment, crowded rooms...Moscow's Botkina hospital 40 years ago was in better shape, and that place had scared the hell out of me.

 But no one could believe what I was saying, so very inconsistent with conventional knowledge about the place.
 Calma, Joia, calma!
 Calm down, everthing's fine, you need to stop fighting.
 Vais adaptar, é só os primeiros dias!
 No, this isn't about adapting.
 Nope, not going to get any better.
 Panic, so far under restraint, was now spinning out of control.
 But by this time four white-coated staff members were surrounding me, and since leaving was prohibited without someone picking me up downstairs, I agreed to stay for a minimal week.